axiomiety/axiomiety.github.io/llog/cisco_ios.markdown

 TODO: more than one ip per interface?

-The `overload` option is likely to be the most used as it only requires a pool with one address (though you can have more!):
+Th `overload` option is likely to be the most used as it only requires a pool with one address (though you can have more!):

     ip nat pool Todd 192.1.2.109 192.1.2.109 netmask 255.255.255.248
     access-list 1 permit 192.168.10.0 0.0.0.255